 Dr. David C. Munson Jr. became president of Rochester Institute of Technology in 2017.
 Dr. Munson, the former dean of the University of Michigan’s College of Engineering, is the 10th president of the university.

-At RIT, Dr. Destler is responsible for one of the nation’s leading career-oriented universities.
-RIT’s family includes 18,000 students from all 50 states and more than 100 foreign countries; 115,000 alumni across the globe; and 3,400 faculty and staff.
+As RIT’s president, Dr. Munson is responsible for one of the nation’s leading research and career-oriented universities featuring 18,700 students from all 50 states and more than 100 foreign countries, 124,000 alumni, $73 million in sponsored research and an endowment of more than $750 million.

-RIT̻s full-time undergraduate enrollment now ranks RIT among the top 10 largest private universities in the United States.
-RIT is the second largest producer of undergraduate degrees in science, technology, engineering and math among all private universities in the U.S. The university has an annual operating budget of $703 million, and an endowment of nearly $752 million.
-RIT also has one of the oldest and largest cooperative education programs in the country.
+RIT’s full-time undergraduate enrollment ranks RIT among the top 10 largest private universities in the United States.
+RIT is the third largest producer of undergraduate degrees in science, technology, engineering and math among all private universities in the U.S. RIT also is home to the National Technical Institute for the Deaf (NTID) and has one of the oldest and largest cooperative education programs in the country.

 Dr. Munson has 38 years of experience in higher education, which includes serving as the Robert J. Vlasic Dean of Engineering at Michigan from 2006 to 2016.

 Dr. Munson earned his BS degree in electrical engineering (with distinction) from the University of Delaware in 1975.
 He earned an MS and MA in electrical engineering from Princeton University in 1977, followed by a Ph.D. in electrical engineering in 1979, also from Princeton.